Gangjin Swans WFC: Stadium

-Since the club's foundation, they have played their home fixtures at Changnyeong Sports Park in Bugok.
-Changnyeong WFC has priority access to the facility's grass pitches, artificial pitches and health centre, with the club's manager Ahn Tae-hwan describing it as the "best environment in [Korean] women's football".
-Changnyeong Sports Park has also hosted the National Women's Football Tournament for four years in a row.
+Between 2018 and 2025, the club played their home fixtures at Changnyeong Sports Park in Bugok.
+Changnyeong WFC had priority access to the facility's grass pitches, artificial pitches and health centre, with the club's former manager Ahn Tae-hwa describing it as the "best environment in [Korean] women's football".
+By the time the club relocated in 2026, the facility had hosted the National Women's Football Tournament for five consecutive years (2021 to 2025).